IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 {::boilerplate bcp14-tagged}

 ## Notational conventions

-This document uses the same conventions as defined in Section 1.3 of
-{{RFC9000}}.

 This document uses network byte order (that is, big endian) values.
 Fields are placed starting from the high-order bits of each byte.